Subscriber only lesson.

 Sign up to this course to view this lesson.

 This lesson explores the syntax and practical application of adding or subtracting measures from each other, and lays the groundwork for creating more complicated mathematical combinations

 Download this lesson’s related exercise files.
-You can download the source data files from the top of your Lessons page.Performing Math with Compound Measures.pbix
+You can download the source data files for the course from the resources section of your Lessons page.Performing Math with Compound Measures.pbix

 431 KB Performing Math with Compound Measures - Completed.pbix